 Let's get right into the recipe.
-In my experience, you can make fennel water two ways:
+In my experience, there are two types of preparation:

-- Brewing fennel seeds in boiling water and allowing it to cool
+- Brewing the seeds in boiling water and allowing it to cool.

 - Overnight steeping.

-- For extra aroma, roast the fennel seeds in a pan until it gives out a sweet toasted scent (only about 20 seconds of toasting on a heated pan is needed).
+- For extra aroma, roast the fennel seeds in a pan until they give off a sweet, toasted scent (about 20 seconds of toasting on a heated pan is needed).

 - For beginners, consider starting out with a smaller dose of seeds by using half the amount in the recipe.
 Work your way up as you get used to it.

 Lately I have preferred this method.
 It nice to have the water ready in the morning, when I'm in a rush to head out the door.
-Also, it doesn't apply heat so the nutrients in the seeds are not destroyed.
-Lastly, it requires less utensils so I have less washing up to do!
+Also, it doesn't involve applying heat, so the nutrients in the seeds are not destroyed.
+This method also requires fewer utensils so I have less washing up to do!

-- Get a glass jar, add in 2 tablespoons of fennel water and fill it up with 1 litre of water.
+- Get a glass jar, add in 2 tablespoons of raw fennel seeds and fill with 1 quart or liter of distilled water.

-At first the seeds will be floating at the top, but by morning the seeds will be engorged with water and will have sunk to the bottom.
+- At first the seeds will float on the top, but by morning they will be engorged with water and will have sunk to the bottom.